RenatoMignone/Secure-Timeout-System-NXPS32K3X8EVB/README.md

 ## Acknowledgments

 - **Stefano Di Carlo** ([stefano.dicarlo@polito.it](mailto:stefano.dicarlo@polito.it)): the professor who assigned us the project and is teaching the course **CAOS**.
+- **Team Members**: Andrea Botticella, Fabrizio Emanuel, Elia Innocenti, Renato Mignone, and Simone Romano.

+Please cite us if this project is copied, used for inspiration, or if any material is taken from it.

 <div align="right">
 <a href="#top">Back to top</a>